-Today, I am sharing with you an easy recipe of Nankhatai or say Indian Cookies which are crispy from the outside, tender from the inside, melt in your mouth, and that too without all-purpose flour and without baking powder or soda.
+Today, I am sharing with you an easy recipe of Nankhatai or say Indian Cookies which are crispy from outside, tender from inside, melt in your mouth and that too without all-purpose flour and without baking powder or soda.

 These Nan Khatai are popular in India as well as Pakistan.
 In Delhi, you will find a lot of vendors selling Nan Khatai in the area near Jama Masjid.
 The word Nankhatai is made up of 2 words Naan and khatai.
 Naan is a Persian word meaning bread, as we all know.
 And Khatai is actually an Afghan word meaning biscuit.
 And these Nankhatai are known as Kulcha-e-khataye in Afghanistan and Northeast Iran.
 You can read more about these here.